Building Catspense - From Idea to Architecture

 Multi-Currency Support

-Since I'm building this for international use, multi-currency support is built into the foundation:
+Since this is meant for international use, multi-currency is built into the foundation:

 - IDR (Indonesian Rupiah) - my primary currency